roryj/dungeon-maestro/README.md

 ```

 ### Spell
-The spell action gets you spell information for any spell that can be found on [D&D Beyond](https://www.dndbeyond.com).
+The spell action gets you spell information for any spell that can be found on [D&D Beyond](https://www.dndbeyond.com), which only has spells from D&D 5th edition.

 ### Request Format
 ```